 Allocated Sunoco employee benefit plan expenses for employees who work in the pipeline, terminalling, storage and crude oil gathering operations, including senior executives, include non-contributory defined benefit retirement plans, defined contribution 401(k) plans, employee and retiree medical, dental and life insurance plans, incentive compensation plans, and other such benefits.
-These expenses are reflected primarily in cost of products sold and operating expenses in the condensed statements of income.
+These expenses are reflected in cost of products sold and operating expenses and selling, general and administrative expenses in the condensed statements of income.
 In connection with the transfer of the Predecessor's operations to the Partnership, these employees, including senior executives, became employees of the Partnership's general partner or its affiliates, which are wholly-owned subsidiaries of Sunoco.
 The Partnership has no employees.